astroprofsmith/intromodern.github.io/_sources/c6displacement.md

 trucks to work this problem.

-There are two reference frames of interest.
-Let the unprimed reference frame be the rest frame of the decay (where the observer is traveling at the same speed at the muons, and the Earth is racing toward the particle).
+There are two reference frames of interest, and they are graphed in Figure 6.2.
+Let the unprimed reference (on the right) frame be the rest frame of the decay (where the observer is traveling at the same speed at the muons, and the Earth is racing toward the particle).
 Let the $+x$ direction be "down" (towards the center of the Earth).
 The second observer (the primed observer) is at rest with respect to the Earth and the muon is moving quickly.
 The relative speed of the two reference frames $\beta_R =-$speed of muon.
 (The sign of the relative speed is negative since the apparent motion of the Earth is up toward the muon).

 ```{code-cell}
 :tags: ["remove-input"]